termlen0/termlen0.github.io/_posts/2017-07-15-observations.md

 As you can see from the output, I am getting the vlan information back correctly (you can see details for vlan 1, 100, 101 & 102).
-However I was expecting this to conform to the yang model from the [published OpenConfig Model](https://github.com/YangModels/yang/blob/master/vendor/cisco/nx/7.0-3-I6-1/openconfig-vlan.yang) and the output was nowhere close.
+However I was expecting this to conform to the yang model from the [published Model](https://github.com/YangModels/yang/blob/master/vendor/cisco/nx/7.0-3-I6-1/Cisco-NX-OS-device.yang) and the output was nowhere close.

 After much searching on the web I ran into two of my colleagues'